Taste the real Alphono Mango SHOP NOW

 It is known as Hapus amba or Hapus Aam in the local tongue.

-But the topography and the coastal yet volcanic soil of Ratnagiri and Devgad give Hapus its unique taste, aroma, and colour.
+However, the topography and the coastal yet volcanic soil of Ratnagiri and Devgad give Hapus its unique taste, aroma, and colour.

 Konkan coast has volcanic red soil and a hot climate with adequate humidity.